joshfinnie/joshfinnie.com/content/reactjs-tutorial-part-interlude.md

 link(rel='stylesheet', href='/stylesheets/css/style.css')
 ```

-## Concating the Javascripts
+## Concatenating the Javascripts

-With the introduction of Twitter Bootstrap, we have also introduced two new javascript libraries to our codebase: the Twitter Bootstrap javascript, and jQuery.
-Since we are already transforming our JSX code into javascript, let's take this time to concatinate all our javascripts together into a singular `app.js`.
+With the introduction of Twitter Bootstrap, we have also introduced two new javascript libraries to our code base: the Twitter Bootstrap javascript, and jQuery.
+Since we are already transforming our JSX code into javascript, let's take this time to concatenate all our javascripts together into a singular `app.js`.
 To do this, we just need to have a way to tell our JSX code that there are more libraries to import.
 Luckily since we are already using browserify, this is as simple as adding the following lines to our `app.jsx` file:

 ```javascript
 var $ = jQuery = require('../../libraries/jquery/dist/jquery');